-Nonviolent Communication is the integration of 4 things:
+Nonviolent Communication is the integration of four things:

-A set of principles that support living a life of compassion, collaboration, courage, and authenticity.
+• Consciousness: a set of principles that support living a life of compassion, collaboration, courage, and authenticity

-Understanding how words contribute to connection or distance.
+• Language: understanding how words contribute to connection or distance

-Knowing how to ask for what you want, how to hear others even in disagreement, and how to move forward towards solutions that work for all.
+• Communication: knowing how to ask for what we want, how to hear others even in disagreement, and how to move toward solutions that work for all

-Sharing “power with others” rather than using “power over others”.
+• Means of influence: sharing “power with others” rather than using “power over others”